jamestiotio/10.006_progressive_learning_worksheet_answers/README.md

 ## DISCLAIMER

 This repository contains suggested answers (personally done by myself) for the Progressive Learning Worksheet Questions.
 There could be a possibility of mistakes being made (as I am an imperfect human).
 Please notify me about any corrections.
+Also, in cases where some of the officially-given answers and my answers disagree, I assure you that my answer is more accurate (you can help me cross-check these ones).
 I only provide final answers for checking here.
 For further working and steps necessary to get the actual marks during the examinations, please consult your instructor (or me, if I have some free time).

 I hope that this can be of assistance.
 All the best for your 10.006 examinations!